MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-wizard.md

 ms.author: jaszymas
 monikerRange: "=azuresqldb-current||>=sql-server-2016||=sqlallproducts-allversions||>=sql-server-linux-2017||=azuresqldb-mi-current"
 ---
-# Encrypt, Re-Encrypt or Decrypt Columns using Always Encrypted Wizard
+# Configure column encryption using Always Encrypted Wizard
 [!INCLUDE[appliesto-ss-asdb-xxxx-xxx-md](../../../includes/appliesto-ss-asdb-xxxx-xxx-md.md)]

 The Always Encrypted Wizard is a powerful tool that allows you to set the desired [Always Encrypted](always-encrypted-database-engine.md) configuration for selected database columns.
 Depending on the current configuration and the desired target configuration, the wizard can encrypt a column, decrypt it (remove encryption), or re-encrypt it (for example, using a new column encryption key or an encryption type that is different from the current type, configured for the column).
 Multiple columns can be configured in a single run of the wizard.